-We introduce and investigate FAE (Foundation Auto-Encoders), a foundation generative-AI model for anomaly detection in timeseries data, based on VAEs.
-FAE uses DC-VAE's network architecture [13], originally designed for multivariate anomaly detection.
-In particular, it leverages VAEs and Dilated Convolutional Neural Networks (DCNNs) to build a generic model for univariate time-series modeling, which could eventually perform properly in out-of-thebox, zero-shot anomaly detection applications.
-The reasons for moving from multivariate to univariate time-series analysis are twofold: from an architectural point of view, we become independent of the spatial dimensionality of a MTS dataset - i.e., we fix the spatial input dimensionality to one - and can therefore apply exactly the same architecture without any modifications; from an analytics perspective, while a univariate model is at a disadvantage compared to a multivariate model - i.e., it loses access to crosscorrelational information, which we have shown might be critical for better data modeling [13, 14] - the univariate version puts the focus exclusively on the temporal behavior of the data, which is exactly the target of the generalization we are looking for - we want a model that generalizes across the temporal dimension and not necessarily the spatial one, which varies among different problems.
+We introduce and investigate FAE (Foundation Auto-Encoders), a foundation generative-AI model for anomaly detection in time-series data, based on VAEs.
+FAE uses DC-VAE's network architecture [5], originally designed for multivariate anomaly detection.
+In particular, it leverages VAEs and Dilated Convolutional Neural Networks (DCNNs) to build a generic model for univariate timeseries modeling, which could eventually perform properly in out-of-the-box, zero-shot anomaly detection applications.
+The reasons for moving from multivariate to univariate time-series analysis are twofold: from an architectural point of view, we become independent of the spatial dimensionality of a MTS dataset - i.e., we fix the spatial input dimensionality to one - and can therefore apply exactly the same architecture without any modifications; from an analytics perspective, while a univariate model is at a disadvantage compared to a multivariate model - i.e., it loses access to cross-correlational information, which we have shown might be critical for better data modeling [5], [7] - the univariate version puts the focus exclusively on the temporal behavior of the data, which is exactly the target of the generalization we are looking for - we want a model that generalizes across the temporal dimension and not necessarily the spatial one, which varies among different problems.

-We introduce the main concepts and ideas behind FAE, along with its network architecture, and present preliminary results in the analysis of two different datasets: (1) a multi-dimensional network monitoring dataset - TELCO [15], collected from an operational mobile Internet Service Provider (ISP), recently released openly to the research community; and (2) a large-span dataset of 250 multidomain time series released for the KDD2021 yearly data contest [22].
+We introduce the main concepts and ideas behind FAE, along with its network architecture, and present some preliminary results in the analysis a multi-dimensional network monitoring dataset - TELCO [8], collected from an operational mobile Internet Service Provider (ISP), which we have recently released openly to the research community.
 The remainder of the paper is organized as follows: Section 2 presents an overview of the related work.
 In Section 3 we describe the FAE model and its underlying network architecture.
-Section 4 reports the preliminary results obtained with FAE on the analysis of time-series from TELCO and KDD2021, with a particular focus on generalization and zero-shot modeling.
+Section 4 reports the preliminary results obtained with FAE on the analysis of time-series from TELCO, with a particular focus on generalization and zero-shot modeling.
 Discussion on the potential of FAE, along with its limitations, is presented in Section 5.
 Finally, Section 6 concludes the paper.